OlgaYatsenko/corona/README.md

 ## Project overview
 * Beatiful soup library for parding;
-* Saving summary data into SQLLite database
+* Saving summary data into SQLite database

 ## Program Execution
 1) run file Run1 (see comments in the file for details)